ocean1/src.dvqu.art/_input/index.md

 I love Reverse Engineering in <a href="/projects/#rom-hacking">all of its forms</a>.
 I worked on mobile malware analysis as a *Research Assistant* in Politecnico di Milano, working on the <a href="https://andrototal.org">Andrototal</a> project.
 I also worked on windows malware analysis as a freelance consultant.
 I love thinkering with things, understand how they work, and I believe that science should be reproducible, and accessible.
 These ideas and topic resonated with [Andrea Continella](https://conand.me/), and we started developing the <a href="projects/#crave">CrAVe</a> project in order to develop a deeper understanding of anti-malware solutions, and how they are impacted by evasive malware.
 My main topic as a PhD has been the security <a href="https://robosec.org">Smart manufacturing systems (Industrial Robots)</a> and more in general on the inherent security challenges posed by IoT and embedded systems at large.
-My current research interest lies at the intersection of these two topics, where we'll probably see more and more attacks being carried through embedded systems (e.g., Mirai, amplification attacks, etc.).
+My current research interest lies at the intersection of (automated) reverse engineering and vulnerability discovery, malware analysis in the context of Cyber-Physical systems, and (Industrial) IoT: a sweet spot where we'll probably see more and more attacks being carried through embedded systems (e.g., Mirai, amplification attacks, etc.).
 <hr />

 <div class="pure-g">